 Insect Bats

-Victoria has 21 species of microbats (insect bats), a protected species.
+Victoria, Australia, has 21 species of microbats (insect bats), a protected species.

 Insect bats are nocturnal and at dusk in the summer we sit on our balcony and see them flying around catching their prey, the myriad insects in the air.

-Of the different species of microbats on Phillip Island, the most common are the Little forest bat, Southern Forest bat, Gould's and Chocolate Wattled bats, Lesser long-eared bats, and White-striped free-tail bats.
+Of the different species of microbats on Phillip Island, the most common are the Little Forest bat, Southern Forest bat, Gould's and Chocolate Wattled bats, Lesser long-eared bats, and White-striped free-tail bats.

 In a more urban environment, they might be seen catching insects attracted to the glow of street lights.